Ausran Tablets is a brand of medicine containing the active ingredient ranitidine.

 - AUSRAN 150 mg tablets are available in packs of 60.
 Tablets are white, round, biconvex, film-coated, embossed with ‘150’ on one side and plain on the other.

 - AUSRAN 300 mg tablets are available in packs of 30.
-Tablets are white, oblong, biconvex, film-coated, embossed with ‘300’ on one white, and plain on the other.
+Tablets are white, oblong, biconvex, film-coated, embossed with ‘300’ on one side and plain on the other.

 300 mg ranitidine per tablet